• Skip to primary navigation

 Many Indians prefer halwa as a dessert, especially on cold or rainy days.
 There are numerous varieties made all over the country.
 We use semolina, wheat flour, lentils, vegetables, fruit, and even nuts to make halwa.
 You can try a few of my halwa recipes - Carrot Halwa, Besan Halwa, Sooji halwa.

-Badam is the Hindi word for almond and halwa is a type of pudding.
+Badam is the Hindi word for almond, and halwa is a type of pudding.
 Almonds are traditionally used to make badam halwa, which is made by soaking them in water, blanching them, making a paste, and then making the halwa.

-This recipe I'm sharing today is an easy peasy version made with blanched almond flour.
+This recipe I’m sharing today is an easy-peasy version made with blanched almond flour.
 I call this a shortcut recipe 🙂 as it is fuss-free and so quick, similar to my Badam Katli with almond flour!

-• Badam Halwa with Almond Flour
+Watch How to Make Badam Halwa with Almond Flour

 Why You'll Love This Badam Halwa

-• It's the ideal dessert for festivals like Diwali and Holi, get-togethers and parties
+• It’s the ideal dessert for festivals like Diwali and Holi, get-togethers and parties.

-• It has a rich and luscious texture, and delectable flavor.
+• It has a rich and luscious texture and delectable flavor.

 • This recipe requires very little effort.

-• It is excellent for making ahead
+• It is excellent for making it ahead

-• Most importantly, it is kids approved!
+• Most importantly, it is kid-approved!

 Ingredients to Make Badam Halwa